What Is Loneliness?

 Kirsten says she isn’t sure what the solution is, and neither am I. If the solution were easy there would be little need for Loneliness Awareness Week.
 There would be no warnings about the health risks of loneliness.
 And people like Johann Hari and Carl Jung wouldn’t have spent so much time ruminating on the issue.

 But a problem being difficult shouldn’t stop us trying to solve it.
-As Epictetus said, “The greater the difficulty, the more glory in surmounting it.
+As Epicurus wrote, “The greater the difficulty, the more glory in surmounting it.
 Skilful pilots gain their reputation from storms and tempests.”

 Defining it correctly, as Hari and Jung seem to have done, is a step in the right direction.
 How can you truly solve a problem if you only know the symptoms and not the root cause?